-5:30PM-6:45PM J.Mullin
+5:30PM-6:45PM МW W-801 J.Mullin 7078

-ECE-31 Child, Family, Community 3.0 units
+3.0 units ECE-31 Child, Family, Community Transferable to CSU/UC

-Transferable to CSU/UC An examination of the developing child in a societal context focusing on the interrelationship of family, school and community and emphasizes historical and socio-cultural factors.
-The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.
-(L)
+An examination of the developing child in a societal context focusing on the interrelationship of family, school and community and emphasizes historical and socio-cultural factors.
+The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal relationships that support

-1:00PM-2:15PM J.Mullin W-801
+J.Mullin W-801

-ECE-42 Infant/Toddler Development
+ECE-42 Infant/Toddler Development 3.0 units

-Transferable to CSU A study of infants and toddlers from pre-conception to age three including physical, cognitive, language, social, and emotional growth and development.
+A study of infants and toddlers from pre-conception to age three including physical, cognitive, language, social, and emotional growth and development.
 Applies theoretical frameworks to interpret behavior and interactions between heredity and environment.

 Emphasizes the role of family and relationships in development.
-(L)
+(L) Woodland

-10:30AM-11:45AM J.Mullin W-801
+TTH 10:30AM-11:45AM J.Mullin W-801 4268